nobozo/progit2-re/TRANSLATING.md

 Translating the book is the first step.
 Once this is finished, you could consider translating the user interface of Git itself.

 This task requires a more technical knowledge of the tool than the book.
 Hopefully, after having translated the full book content, you can understand the terms used in the application.
-If you feel technically up to the task, the repo is [here](https://github.com/git-l10n/git-po) and you just have to follow the [guide](https://github.com/git-l10n/git-po/blob/master/po/README.md).
+If you feel technically up to the task, the repository is [here](https://github.com/git-l10n/git-po) and you just have to follow the [guide](https://github.com/git-l10n/git-po/blob/master/po/README.md).

 Beware though that